kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Why Separation Matters

-Models remember examples.
+Models remember examples
-Testing on seen data inflates scores.
+Testing on seen data inflates scores
 Separation protects validity

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.